apache/incubator-tuweni/PACKAGES.md

-# Module cava
+# Module tuweni

-In the spirit of [Google Guava](https://github.com/google/guava/), Cava is a set of libraries and other tools to aid development of blockchain and other decentralized software in Java and other JVM languages.
+In the spirit of [Google Guava](https://github.com/google/guava/), Tuweni is a set of libraries and other tools to aid development of blockchain and other decentralized software in Java and other JVM languages.

 # Package org.apache.tuweni.bytes

 Classes and utilities for working with byte arrays.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-bytes` (`cava-bytes.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-bytes` (`tuweni-bytes.jar`).

 # Package org.apache.tuweni.concurrent

 Classes and utilities for working with concurrency.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-concurrent` (`cava-concurrent.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-concurrent` (`tuweni-concurrent.jar`).

 # Package org.apache.tuweni.concurrent.coroutines